 3 Books Like The Revisioners

 If you enjoy exploring Black voices, we also have book club guides for Girl Woman Other, Such a Fun Age, Caste and Born a Crime.
-And for more historical perspective, check out The Lincoln Highway or The Invention of Wings.
+And for more historical perspective, check out The Lincoln Highway.
 All of these articles have related reads on the bottom, so you’ll get lots of inspiration.

 Homegoing, by Yaa Gyasi